yesihaveidea/myrtille/README.md

 ## Requirements
 - Browser: any HTML4 or HTML5 browser (starting from IE6!).
 No extension or administrative rights required.
 - Gateway (myrtille): IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+
-- RDP server: any RDP enabled machine (preferably Windows Server but can also be Windows XP, 7, 8, 10 or Linux XRDP server)
+- RDP server: any RDP enabled machine (preferably Windows Server but can also be Windows XP, 7, 8, 10 or Linux xRDP server)
 - SSH server: any SSH server (tests were made using the built-in Windows 10 OpenSSH server)

 ## Resources